Dhadwe/Basic-Quizes/README.md

-# basic-history-quiz
-A basic terminal based history quiz
+Some basic terminal based quizes that quiz the user on multiple subjects (according to the subject chosen by the user)